What assessments are offered at Human Performance Technology by DTS?

 Yes, you can request a sample report.

-For more detailed information of what’s included in the reports generated from our various psychometric assessments, we invite you to request sample a report in this form.
+For more detailed information of what’s included in the reports generated from our various psychometric assessments, we invite you to request a sample report in this form.

 I'm confused.
 Why are there so many versions of DISC out there?